 You don’t really need the TV package with 400 channels or the monthly magazine subscriptions.
 You can also look at phone bills and see if a competitor will give you a discount to switch to their service.

-Start looking for ways to cut your bills each month and save that extra money.
+Start looking for ways to cut your bills each month and save some extra money.

 #5 Use Allotments